dennisgldev/hiring-team-logistica/README.md

 ## Importing the Database and Registering

 **Note**: If you wish to import the database, you can do so from the "Import" tab in phpMyAdmin.
-The file to import is located at `hiring-team-logistica\inventory-management-dennis\default_database_export_volume\default.sql`.
+The file to import is located at `hiring-team-logistica\inventory-management-dennis\default_database_export\default.sql`.
 The credentials to log in to the database are as follows:

 - **Server**: mysql
 - **User**: default
 - **Password**: secret

-If you prefer to use volume persistence for your database, you can replace the mysql directory in `hiring-team-logistica\inventory-management-dennis\laradock\mysql` with the contents of the `hiring-team-logistica\inventory-management-dennis\default_database_export_volume\mysql` directory.
-This directory contains the MySQL data.
-By replacing the mysql directory with this one, you can ensure that your colleague's environment also has the same database data.
+If you don't want to import the database, you can register your own data.

+The container volume for laradock is located in the `hiring-team-logistica\inventory-management-dennis\laradock\mysql` folder.

 ## Test User Credentials